The Most Common Bacteria in Healthcare Associated Infections

 19. Vancomycin-intermediate Staphylococcus aureus (VISA) and Vancomycin-resistant Staphylococcus aureus (VRSA)

-those with underlying health conditions (such as diabetes, kidney disease); patients with devices going into their bodies (such as catheters), patients with previous infections with methicillin-resistant Staphylococcus aureus, and those with recent exposure to vancomycin and other antimicrobial agents
+Who’s at risk: those with underlying health conditions (such as diabetes, kidney disease); patients with devices going into their bodies (such as catheters), patients with previous infections with methicillin-resistant Staphylococcus aureus, and those with recent exposure to vancomycin and other antimicrobial agents

 Transmission: person-to-person, touching contaminated surfaces or materials